garethjmsaunders/t4-add-toolbar-buttons-firefox/README.md

 ## 📦 How to install

-1. Download the zip file (Click the green `<> Code` button and select Download ZIP.)
+1. Download the zip file from GitHub.
+(Click the green `<> Code` button and select Download ZIP.)
-2. Unzip the extension folder to a folder location where you want to store this.
+2. Unzip the extension files.
+3. You just need the `t4-add-toolbar-buttons-firefox-1.10.1.xpi` file.
+(An `XPI` file is a special zip file that has been signed by Mozilla for distributing add-ons.)
-3. Open your browser and visit `chrome://extensions`.
+4. Open your browser and visit `about:addons`.
-4. Turn on **Developer mode** (top right).
-5. Click **Load unpacked**.
+5. Select the ⚙️ cog icon (top right).
+6. Select **Install Add-on From File...**.
-6. Select the unzipped folder.
+7. Select your unzipped `XPI` file.
+8. Select **Open**.
+9. A dialog box will appear with details about the add-on.
+If you want to allow the extension to run in private windows, click the checkbox.
+10. Select **Add**.
+11. Another dialog box will appear.
+Check the box to pin the extension to the toolbar.
+12. Select **OK**.
-7. The toolbar button should now appear on your browser toolbar.
+13. The toolbar button should now appear on your browser toolbar.

 ---